A

 the edge of sea ice, the coast of Greenland, and allowing ocean

 currents to carry them.
+It is obvious even without plenty of additional

 of places to land, to fetch fresh water (or freshwater snow), and to